Building a Coding Agent: Python/Django Edition

 Result

 The simplest version is intentionally small.
 It runs in Jupyter, uses local filesystem tools, and edits one copied Django project folder.
-That is enough to understand how larger coding agents work under the hood: prepare a template, expose the right tools, give the model precise instructions, and iterate on the generated code.
+That's enough to understand how larger coding agents work under the hood.